How to write a bachelor thesis, step by step (proposal to defense)

 A simple feasibility test: try to write your topic as one sentence in the form "I want to find out whether X affects Y, in this population, using this method."
 If you cannot fill in every slot, the topic is not narrow enough yet.

-Step 2: Write the proposal and work with your supervisor
+Step 2: Get the proposal approved

-Then treat your supervisor as a collaborator, not an examiner you avoid until the end.
+Treat your supervisor as a collaborator, not an examiner you avoid until the end.
 They have read dozens of theses and can tell in five minutes whether a topic is too broad or a method is unrealistic.
 Come to meetings with specific questions and a short written update, not "how's it going."
 Agree early on how often you will meet and what they expect to see.
 A supervisor who has signed off on your question and your plan is the best insurance you have against rewriting half the thesis in the final month.

 Step 3: Understand the typical structure